kjspring/dsc-phase-2-project-v2-3/README.md

     - Used [dummy variables](https://en.wikipedia.org/wiki/Dummy_variable_(statistics))

 #### Outliers
 An obvious outlier was found that I believe was a data entry error.
 A property is listed as having 33  bedrooms but only having 1,620 square feet in size.
-I edited this observation to 3.
+I edited this observation to 3 to match the median number of bedrooms in the dataset.

 ## Modeling